Phineas1500/Phineas1500/README.md

 - 👋 Hi, I’m @Phineas1500
+- I'm a student and a project builder
-- 👀 I’m interested in iOS, web, and game development
+- Experience in real-world frontend and backend development (fullstack)
-- 🌱 I’m currently learning Java, Python, Swift, and JavaScript
-- 💞️ I’m looking to collaborate on basically anything (I want experience)
-- 📫 Reach out by DMing me on Twitter
+- I've implemented multiple projects in AI and ML

 <!---
 Phineas1500/Phineas1500 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.